jorge-sepulveda/blog/content/posts/expense-tracker-pt2.md

 Now, one thing that DuckDB does different is auto incrementing keys as we are so familiar with in SQL.
 DuckDB does Sequences where you can set a number and increment it by a certain amount.
 We'll create the sequence, add it as a column for the record ID and then any insertions will just count this sequence.

 We'll use the same columns I defined in the previous post.
+I also added a `card` column to know which card the transaction is from.
+I'm using `blue` and `free` as some codenames for my cards so it can be whatever you want in 10 characters.

 ```python
 conn = duckdb.connect("mydb.duckdb")